Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Deterministic limit

 where

 The expression in brackets can be simplified using Eq.~(\ref{eq:const_vel}), yielding

-Noting that the argument of the logarithm must be negative (to ensure a real, non-zero value of the velocity), we can conclude that $K<0$.
+We note that the value of the logarithm must be negative (to ensure a real, non-zero value of the velocity $v_\infty$ in the long-time limit [see Eq. (\ref{eq:const_vel})]).
 To perform the linear stability analysis, following \cite{hovel_control_2005, asl_analysis_2003}, we use the ansatz $s(t) = C\exp(\lambda t)$, where in general $\lambda \in \mathbb{C}$.
 This leads to the characteristic equation

 The solution of this transcendental equation, i.e. the eigenvalues $\lambda$ of the characteristic function, can be expressed via the Lambert function W \cite{asl_analysis_2003}

 By applying an identity of the Lambert function W, namely $W(x\exp(x)) = x$ for $x\in\mathbb{R}$, we find that in our case the largest eigenvalue is always zero.
 Therefore, the {\em linear} stability analysis predicts the long-time state to be marginally stable.
 In Appendix~\ref{sec:perturbations} we present some numerical data illustrating the impact of a perturbation within the steady state.
 For all cases considered, it turns out that the perturbations do not destroy the magnitude of the long-time velocity $\mathbf{v}_{\infty}$, but can change its direction.